 Going to a theme park on vacation can be fun or exhausting.
-Here are some easy tips for enjoying the Wizarding World of Harry Potter with your family.
+Here are Ten Tips for Visiting the Wizarding World of Harry Potter with your family.
 These tips can also be used for any theme park you visit.

 This summer we took our kids on vacation to Florida.
 After a major life move and adjusting to a new school and job, it was a much needed breath of fresh air to do "nothing" for a few days.

-As I looked back at our pictures and thought about how relaxing this trip was, I came up with some tips that our family does at parks like this.
+As I looked back at our pictures and thought about how relaxing this trip was, I came up with some Harry Potter theme park tips to make your trip easier.
 I hope you enjoy the pictures and use these tips if you ever plan a trip to a major theme park.
 You can also check out our family fun at Walt Disney World if you are headed to both parks any time soon.

-Two: Buy a three day park hopper pass, if you can.
+- Buy a three day park to park pass, if you can.
 Each day you add to your ticket, makes the day rate go down.
 We found that the third day only increased our park ticket price by about $10 for each person.
 Since we were going to be there anyway, it made sense to add another day at the parks.

-Having an extra day to enjoy the attractions of both parks actually cuts down on the stress of "doing it all".
-Having a hopper pass also means you can bounce between parks anytime you want.
+- Having an extra day to enjoy the attractions of both parks actually cuts down on the stress of "doing it all".
+Having a park to park pass also means you can bounce between parks anytime you want.
 It was nice to know that if we didn't get on one ride or see something, that there was always another day to do it.

 There is also an excitement in the air as you arrive early to get in line.
 Also, the rides usually work best after being worked on over the night shift.

-After dinner, we would head back over to the park for a few more hours of rides.
-The crowds of people will have thinned out slightly and you will be able to do the popular rides with very little wait time.
+After dinner, we would head back over to the Wizarding World of Harry Potter for a few more hours of rides.
+The crowds of people will have thinned out slightly, and you will be able to do the popular rides with very little wait time.
 You will still wait in line, but it is a 20 minute wait as opposed to the normal hour or more time you would have spent earlier in the day.

 The only down fall to going later in the evening is that there is more chance of rides having slight technical difficulties.
 One of the videos in the castle wait line wasn't lining up quite right with the sounds, but the actual ride itself was fine.

-Seven: Pack rain ponchos in your carry bag.
+- Pack rain ponchos in your travel bag.
 We picked up 5 of the $1 ponchos from Walmart and had them in the camera bag, just in case.

 We had so much fun on this trip.
 I really believe that having that extra day at the park helped relieve some of the stress.
 There was no reason to pack everything into one or two days.
 With so many attractions and shows to see, it helped having extra time to enjoy it all.

-I hope these tips for enjoying the Wizarding World of Harry Potter help someone out as they plan a theme park adventure with their family.
+I hope these Ten Tips for Visiting the Wizarding World of Harry Potter helps someone out as they plan a theme park adventure with their family.
 The good thing about most of these tips is that they really work for any park you visit and any age level of children.